 6. My emotions are valid but they do not have to control me or guide my life.

 Being with my (strong) emotions in the safe setting of meditation for me is a way to honor my emotions, to tell them yes I see you, yes you are valid, yes you can feel that way.
 After this validation process, usually, the emotions start to fade and my logic starts to emerge again.
 Then I am in a more balanced state to decide what to say or what not to say, what to do or what not to do.

 7. Transcending the good day/bad day binary thinking

-Figuring our how to meditate everyday has unexpectedly help me to transcend the good day/bad day binary thinking.
+Figuring out how to meditate every day has unexpectedly help me to transcend the good day/bad day binary thinking.
 Now on a bad stretch of the day, I still encourage myself ‘do not give up on today just yet’.
 Maybe all I need is a little nap or mediation, then I am all rejuvenated again to face the next stretch.
-Maybe there is no inherently bad days, maybe I just need to figure out how to bring myself back to balance from moment to moment.
+Maybe there are not inherently bad days, maybe I just need to figure out how to bring myself back to balance from moment to moment.